CircleCI-Public/config-preview-sdk/docs/using-orbs.md

 ## Semantic Versioning in Orbs

 Orbs are published with the standard 3-number [semantic versioning system](https://semver.org/), `major.minor.patch`, and orb authors need to adhere to semantic versioning.
 Within `config.yml`, you can specify wildcard version ranges to resovle orbs.
-You can also use the special string `latest` to pull in whatever the highest version number is.
+You can also use the special string `volatile` to pull in whatever the highest version number is.

 For instance, the versions below have the following meaning: